netdata/netdata/health/README.md

 variations in the value when it is varying regularly but staying close to the threshold value, without needing to delay sending messages at all.

-An example of such usage from the default CPU usage alarms bundled with netdata is:
+An example of such usage from the default CPU usage alarms bundled with Netdata is:

 ```
 warn: $this > (($status >= $WARNING)  ?
 (75) : (85))